happ-learn/visualization-in-tableau/README.md

 # visualization-in-tableau

 ## Portfolio Assignment
-This assignment is about data visualizations in various types of charts and building dashboards in tableau.
-I'm using the dataset from: https://docs.google.com/spreadsheets/d/1_ZUVDN-mDft79SiQO1o5XvilSdzcjytG/edit?gid=1289717682#gid=1289717682
+This project was created to fulfill the brief assignment of Data Series Fair 17.0 Business Intelligence organized by dibimbing.id.
+This assignment is about data visualization in various types of charts and building dashboards in Tableau.
+I'm using the Sample Superstore dataset from: https://docs.google.com/spreadsheets/d/1_ZUVDN-mDft79SiQO1o5XvilSdzcjytG/edit?gid=1289717682#gid=1289717682.
+Here are the charts that I have created on the tableau.

 **Types of Charts** :
 1. Bar Chart